Pitt Men's Glee Club: Pantherhythms

 The Glee Club also has a small subset called the Pantherhythms that meets once a week.
 Traditionally, it consists of 16 members (4 of each voice part) and performs additional repertoire during Glee Club concerts.
 The Pantherhythms perform additional concerts as well, including small performances for the Chancellor of the University and at sports events.
 In November 2015, the group held its first-ever solo concert at Heinz Memorial Chapel.

 Recordings

+Edited recordings of performances from Spring 2009 to Spring 2024 can be found on the Pitt Men's Glee Club YouTube Channel.